jina-ai/finetuner/README.md

 🔱 **Simple yet powerful**: Easily access features such as 40+ mainstream loss functions, 10+ optimisers, layer pruning, weights freezing, dimensionality reduction, hard-negative mining, cross modality fine-tuning, distributed training.

 ☁ **All-in-cloud**: Manage your runs, experiments and artifacts on Jina Cloud ([for free!]()) without worrying about provisioning resources.

-Finetuner runs your fine-tuning jobs in the cloud.
 You never have to worry about provisioning (cloud) resources!
 Finetuner handles all related complexity and infrastructure.

 <!-- end elevator-pitch -->